 Working Dogs for Conservation proudly sources rescue, rehomed, and career-change dogs for our conservation team.
 We are not breed-specific, and instead look for certain qualities and traits that best fit active project needs.
-Here is some basic criteria for those seeking placement for a dog, to see if you have a candidate that could potentially be a good fit as a conservation canine.
+Below is the basic criteria for those seeking placement for a prospective conservation canine candidate.

 RESOURCES FOR RESCUES & INITIAL SCREENING CRITERIA